Kuadrant/kuadrant-operator/doc/dns.md

 ### Known limitations

-* One Gateway can only be targeted by one DNSPolicy.
+* One Gateway can only be targeted by one DNSPolicy unless subsequent DNSPolicies choose to specific a sectionName in their targetRef.
 * DNSPolicies can only target Gateways defined within the same namespace of the DNSPolicy.